The following is summarized from the website of the U.S. Department of State, Bureau of Consular Affairs: http://travel.state.gov/

 - Enclose a certified copy of a legal document such as a marriage certificate or divorce decree if you have changed your name (no photocopies accepted); and

 - Mail in a padded envelope to: National Passport Processing Center, P.O.
 Box 90155, Philadelphia, PA 19190-0155.

 - For expedited applications, mail to: National Passport Processing Center, P.O.
 Box 90955, Philadelphia, PA 19190-0955.

 If your passport has been altered, damaged or mutilated, you must apply in person.
 U.S. residents abroad should renew their passports at the nearest U.S. Consulate or Embassy.

-HOW TO REPLACE A LOST OR STOLEN PASSPORT: To report the loss or theft of a passport, apply in person and complete an Application for Passport (Form DSP-11) and a Statement Regarding Lost or Stolen Passport (Form DSP-64), if the lost or stolen passport is still valid.
-Submit the form(s) to the nearest passport acceptance facility with documentation, fees, and photos.
-Forms can also be mailed to:
+HOW TO REPLACE A LOST OR STOLEN PASSPORT: To replace and report the loss or theft of a passport, make an appointment to apply in person at a Passport Agency or Center, and complete an Application for a United States Passport (Form DS-11) and a Statement Regarding Lost or Stolen Passport (Form DS-64).

 TO FIND PROVIDERS IN CONNECTICUT'S COMMUNITY

 INTERNET PAGE PREPARED BY: 211/pt